Catherine J. Minter

 Associate Librarian

-Librarian for Germanic Studies, French & Italian, History & Philosophy of Science, Classical Studies, and Linguistics
+Librarian for English and American Literature, Germanic Studies, French and Italian, Classical Studies, and History and Philosophy of Science

 Herman B Wells Library E560